aderhall/english/README.md

-# English:
+# Language:
 ## An uncreatively named english language generator
-Basically, I've been experimenting with recursive transition networks (RTNs) and have decided to make a python script that makes gramatically valid english sentences.
+Basically, I've been experimenting with recursive transition networks (RTNs) and have decided to make a python script that makes grammatically valid english sentences.
 There are (surprisingly) a few uses for this.
 For instance, if you wanted a supervised learning AI that speaks english but don't want to start at the beginning (ie. stringing letters together and telling it if it makes sense) or want a bot to communicate its findings to you in a humanlike manner, you may require something that makes english.

 ## Dependencies:
 1. Python (with standard pre-included modules)